 - If you dry them out well and then keep them in an airtight container in the fridge, they will last a few weeks.

 - This makes a fairly large batch (2 cups) so you may want to cut it in half if you don’t think that you can use that many within 2-3 weeks.

 - If you want them to be lower in sodium, reduce the salt.

 - If you want red bacon bits, add a tablespoon of beet juice to the broth.

 - Want fat free bacon bits?
-Just leave out the oil, the will still come out great!
+Just leave out the oil, they will still turn out great!

 Note: If you taste them before they are done cooking, they will taste different than the finished product.